-A snow removal contract is a legal agreement between a contractor and the client to get rid of snow and ice accumulation.
+A snow removal contract is a legal agreement between contractors and clients to remove snow and ice accumulation.
 It may be for residential or commercial use.

 A snow removal contract template makes it easy for you to build your agreement.
 You can use it in your business to protect your legal rights and foster positive customer relationships.

 What Is a Snow Removal Contract?

 A snow removal contract is a written agreement to remove ice and snow from a client’s property.
 Both commercial companies and residential owners hire snow plows and other independent contractors to remove winter accumulation.

 You may also want to hire employees to help with your snow removal business.

 No matter your business, a written service snow removal agreement is essential to protect your legal rights.
 Snow removal contracts are often called the following:

 - Seasonal snow removal contract